Kai Havertz: Arsenal

+On 3 February 2026, Havertz scored a 97th-minute winner against his former club as Arsenal defeated Chelsea 1–0 (4–2 on aggregate) at the Emirates Stadium to secure their place in the Carabao Cup final.
+He also scored a penalty in the 1–1 UEFA Champions League draw against Bayer Leverkusen on 11 March, equalising in the 89th minute of the Round of 16 first leg tie on his return to the BayArena.
+On 7 April, Havertz scored a 91st-minute winner in the Quarter Final first leg tie against Sporting Lisbon.
+On 18 May, he scored the decisive goal in a 1–0 win over Burnley, putting Arsenal on the precipice of their first Premier League title in 22 years.
+Manchester City only managing a 1–1 draw with Bournemouth the following night sealed Arsenal's triumph, making Havertz the 8th German footballer to win the Premier League.

+On 30 May 2026, Havertz scored in the Champions League final against PSG, becoming the first German ever to score in two Champions League finals as well as the third player in football history after Cristiano Ronaldo and Mario Mandžukić to score in two Champions League finals for two different clubs.
+However, Arsenal went on to lose the Champions League final on penalties after a 1–1 draw after extra time.

+On 16 August, Havertz scored in the FA Community Shield final in a 3–0 victory over Manchester City, to clinch another trophy.
+Five days later, he scored the first Premier League goal of the season to start Arsenal's title defence in a 3–0 victory over Coventry.
+On 6 September, he scored a goal against his former club Chelsea in a 2–1 win, marking his fourth goal against his ex-club and becoming the joint-highest German goalscorer in Premier League history with 45 goals, equaling the record of Manchester City's ex-player İlkay Gündoğan.

 International career

 Youth

 Havertz made his debut for the Germany national under-16 team on 11 November 2014, starting in the friendly match against the Czech Republic before being substituted out in the 57th minute for Tom Baack.
 The match finished as a 3–1 win for Germany.

 Havertz was included in Germany's squad for the 2016 UEFA European Under-17 Championship in Azerbaijan.
 He appeared in all five of Germany's matches, scoring once before Germany were eliminated by Spain in the semi-final.

 Following a 15-month absence from youth internationals, Havertz made his debut for Germany's under-19 team, debuting on 31 August 2017 in the 0–0 friendly draw against Switzerland, coming on in the 72nd minute for Palkó Dárdai.
 On 4 October 2017, in his third appearance for the under-19 team, Havertz scored four goals in a 5–1 win against Belarus in the first round of European Under-19 Championship qualifying.
 He was later named captain of the under-19 team.